rupalisinha23/To-Do-List/README.md

 # To-Do List

 The project uses JQuery, HTML and CSS.
+This is an Udemy practice project.
 Following features have been implemented:
 1. Add a new to-do item.
 2. Delete an existing to-do item.